-THDA offers a variety of mortgage loan products to address the needs of Tennesseans across the State.
+THDA offers a variety of mortgage loan products to address the needs of Tennesseans across the state.
 The Great Choice loan program offers THDA the opportunity to offer a more competitive interest rate on its 30-year fixed-rate mortgage product while still offering down payment assistance with the addition of one of two Great Choice Plus loan programs.
-Both options are second mortgages, with a 30 year term.
+Both options are second mortgages, with a 30-year term.
 The first is a deferred option at a 0% interest rate and a flat loan amount of \$6,000.
 The second is an amortizing option at the same interest rate as the first mortgage and a loan amount of 6% of the sales price.

-During fiscal year 2022, the Great Choice Plus loan product was modified to a forgivable second mortgage, in which 100% of the loan amount must be repaid if the home is sold or the associated first mortgage is refinanced within the first nine years of closing.
+During fiscal year 2022, the Great Choice Plus loan product was modified to a forgivable second mortgage, in which 100% of the loan amount must be repaid if the home is sold or the associated first mortgage is refinanced within the first 9 years of closing.
 Beginning in year 10, the loan is forgiven at the rate of 20% per year.
 The loan is fully forgiven at the end of year 15.

 A special interest rate reduction on the Great Choice loan program has been designated to ensure that qualified service men and women have access to affordable homeownership opportunities.
-In March 2023, the Homeownership for the Brave program was re-branded and new Homeownership loans are referred to as "Homeownership for Heroes".
-This special offer, provides a 0.5% rate reduction on the current interest rate for Great Choice loans.
-The program also was expanded to include firefighters, EMT, local and state law enforcement and paramedics.
+In March 2023, the Homeownership for the Brave program was rebranded, and new Homeownership loans are referred to as "Homeownership for Heroes."
+This special offer provides a 0.5% rate reduction on the current interest rate for Great Choice loans.
+The program also was expanded to include firefighters, EMTs, local and state law enforcement, and paramedics.
 In addition to the rate reduction, Homeownership for Heroes applicants are eligible for optional down payment and closing cost assistance through the Great Choice Plus second mortgage loan described above.

-All first mortgage loans made or purchased by THDA are fixed-rate mortgages with a maximum loan term of 360 months (30 years), and must conform to insurer / guarantor underwriting guidelines.
-THDA does not make or purchase adjustable rate mortgages, interest-only mortgages,

-"buy-down" loans, mortgages with a future lump-sum payment due (balloon-type mortgages), or with other similar mortgage terms.
+All first mortgage loans made or purchased by THDA are fixed-rate mortgages with a maximum loan term of 360 months (30 years) and must conform to insurer/guarantor underwriting guidelines.
+THDA does not make or purchase adjustable rate mortgages, interest-only mortgages, "buy-down" loans, mortgages with a future lump-sum payment due (balloon-type mortgages), or with other similar mortgage terms.
 THDA does not make or purchase "sub-prime" mortgage loans.
-Single-family mortgage loans purchased by THDA with loan-to-value (LTV) ratios between 78% and 97% must have an acceptable insurer/guarantor, which includes:
+Single-family mortgage loans purchased by THDA with loan-to-value (LTV) ratios between 78% and 97% must have an acceptable insurer/guarantor, which includes nationally accepted underwriting guidelines established by Fannie Mae or Freddie Mac.
+These loans must be approved through an automated underwriting system, such as Desktop Underwriter or Loan Prospector, with no expanded approvals.
+Such privately insured mortgage loans may have LTV ratios up to and including 97% of the lesser of the purchase price or the appraised value.
+Loans with a 78% LTV or lower do not require mortgage insurance.
+A detailed list of these mortgage loan products and primary mortgage loan terms may be obtained from THDA's website at https://thda.org/homebuyers.

-- FHA (United States Department of Housing and Urban Development), - VA (Veterans Administration Guaranty Program), - USDA/RD (the United States Department of Agriculture Rural Development, formerly Farmers Home Administration), and - private mortgage insurance
+- FHA (United States Department of Housing and Urban Development), - VA (Veterans Administration Guaranty Program), - USDA/RD (the United States Department of Agriculture Rural Development, formerly Farmers Home Administration), and - Private mortgage insurance.